Useful Notes: Esperanto, the Universal Language

 use Esperanto as if it had become the main language.
 It's also occasionally used As Long as It Sounds Foreign

-) never deviates from those rules; also, each letter is pronounced one way and one way only.
+at higher levels), and it never deviates from those rules; also, each letter is pronounced one way and one way only.
 By contrast, English (unlike most national languages) is full of all kinds of weird spelling and grammar rules that make it much harder to learn than it should be.
 In addition, Esperanto words are much more easily creatable, using prefixes and suffixes around the root word to handily morph words in any way necessary, thus making sentences more concise and language more literal.
 (Opinions vary on the subject of how colorful language equivalents have solidly found their way into the language, morphable like any other word.)
 Written Esperanto presents a bit of a problem in the digital age, since 6 letters of the Esperanto alphabet — ĉ ĝ ĥ ĵ ŝ and ŭ — don't appear in the standard ASCII/ANSI character set; many authors choose to simply write the letter without the hat on it and put an x afterward, like so: cx, gx, hx, jx, sx, ux.note

 Some informative sites about Esperanto (in English) are at Wikipedia